bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 Bufstream integrates directly with any registry that implements Confluent Schema Registry API to provide first-class support for Protobuf schemas on the broker-side.
 Bufstream's understanding of the schema of your topic[1](#fn:1) allows it to provide some interesting functionality unavailable in other Kafka-compatible implementations.

-In this tutorial, we'll use the [Buf Schema Registry](../../bsr/) as our Confluent-compatible schema registry.
+In this quickstart, we'll use the [Buf Schema Registry](../../bsr/) as our Confluent-compatible schema registry.
 The BSR has the ability to automatically associate Protobuf messages that it stores with subjects via a custom message option contained in the [buf.build/bufbuild/confluent](https://buf.build/bufbuild/confluent) [module](../../cli/modules-workspaces/).
 In the bufstream-demo example, we associate the [`EmailUpdated`](https://demo.buf.dev/bufbuild/bufstream-demo/docs/main:bufstream.demo.v1#bufstream.demo.v1.EmailUpdated) message with the `email-updated` topic (via the `email-updated-value` subject).

 ```protobuf
 message EmailUpdated {